 Publication Date: 2010

-Uniform Probate Code and Uniform Trust Code, 6th ed. by Lawrence H. Averill; Mary F. RadfordAuthoritative coverage provides detailed explanations of the provisions, definitions, and concepts of the Uniform Probate Code (UPC) and the Uniform Trust Code (UTC).
-UPC topics covered include probate jurisdiction of the courts; intestate succession involving wills and donative transfers; and probate of wills and administration.
-UTC topics include creation, validity, modification, and termination of trust; discretionary and revocable trusts; creditor's claims and spendthrift trusts; duties, powers, and liability of trustees; and rights of persons dealing with trustees.
+Uniform Probate Code and Uniform Trust Code in a Nutshell, 7th ed. by Lawrence Averill Jr.; Mary RadfordAuthoritative coverage provides detailed explanation of the provisions, definitions, and concepts of the UPC and the UTC.
+UPC topics covered include, e.g., probate jurisdiction of the courts; intestate succession; wills and donative transfers; probate of wills; and administration of estates.
+UTC topics include, e.g., creation, validity, modification, and termination of trusts; discretionary and revocable trusts; creditor's claims and spendthrift trusts; duties, powers and liability of trustees; and rights of persons dealing with trustees.

 Wills, Trusts, and Future Interests, 4th ed. by Lawrence H. Averill; Terri Lynn HelgeBlack Letter Outlines are designed to help a law student recognize and understand the basic principles and issues of law covered in a law school course.
 Black Letter Outlines can be used both as a study aid when preparing for classes and as a review of the subject matter when studying for an examination.
 Each Black Letter Outline is written by experienced law school professors who are recognized national authorities in their subject area.